jgrocha/geoext3/universal-app.md

 ## GeoExt 3 Universal App

-Let's do it!
-Please make sure that you are able to create the ExtJS Universal App as described.
-The process to create our first GeoExt 3 is quite similar.
+Please make sure that you successfully created the ExtJS Universal App as described.
+The process to create a GeoExt 3 application is quite similar.
 The previous app was created to make sure you have all the ExtJS setup up and running.

 You already have Sencha cmd and ExtJS 6 working.
 Let's start with a basic ExtJS application.

 ```
-cd ~/WebstormProjects
+cd ~/projects
-sencha -sdk "/somewhere/ExtJS 6/ext-6.0.1/" generate app MyGeoExtApp MyGeoExtApp
+sencha -sdk "/somewhere/ExtJS 6/ext-6.2.0/" generate app MyGeoExtApp MyGeoExtApp
 cd MyGeoExtApp/
 sencha app watch
 ```